 Release of silica-gel desiccated material is governed by a Technology Transfer Agreement.
 Material is only made available to non-commercial research seeking to elucidate phylogenetic relationships or otherwise directly contribute to plant systematics.

 Researchers interested in obtaining samples should submit a succinct, one page proposal, specifying the research objectives, the proposed methodology, and how our samples fit into the sampling plan.
 The credentials of research personnel involved should be identified separately, either through a brief biosketch or cv.
-Requests should be sent or emailed to the Director, Herbarium, Department of Plant Biology, North Carolina State University, Raleigh, NC 27695-7612.
+Requests should be sent or emailed to the Director, Herbarium, Department of Plant and Microbial Biology, North Carolina State University, Raleigh, NC 27695-7612.
 Requests will be reviewed and applicants notified promptly.

 It is expected that researchers utilizing samples from NCSC: